Matematej/EKS_Terraform_Autoscaling_Prometheus_Project/k8s/kube_state_metrics/READ.md

-Kube State Metrics is also for monitoring but collects different types of metrics that cAdvisor.
+Kube State Metrics is also for monitoring but collects different types of metrics than cAdvisor.
 Kube-state-metrics collects metrics about the state of Kubernetes objects.